Will My Orthotics Fit in Normal Shoes?

 Why Do Most Shoes Cause Problems With Orthotics?

-If you have ever slid your orthotic into a shoe and immediately noticed your heel popping out, your toes being squeezed, or the whole foot rocking on top of the device, you are not alone.
-This is the single most common frustration for orthotic wearers in the UK.
+If you've ever slid your orthotic into a shoe and felt your heel pop out, your toes jam against the front, or the whole foot rock sideways on top of the device, you're in good company.
+I see this in my shop almost daily.

-The problem is not your orthotic.
-It is the shoe.
+The shoe is usually the problem, not your orthotic.

-An orthotic device takes up space inside the shoe.
-It adds height, width, and volume that the shoe was never designed to accommodate.
-When the shoe cannot handle that extra volume, you get pain, instability, and a device that cannot do its job properly.
+An orthotic takes up space.
+It adds height and volume that the shoe wasn't designed for.
+When there isn't enough room, you end up with pain, instability, and a device that can't do its job.

-The good news is that plenty of normal, off-the-shelf shoes will work with orthotics.
+The good news?
+Plenty of normal, off-the-shelf shoes will work with orthotics.
 You just need to know what to check before you buy.

 What Is the Single Most Important Thing to Check?

 Before anything else, check whether the shoe has a removable insole.
-This is the number one requirement for orthotic compatibility, and it is non-negotiable.
+This is the number one requirement, and it's non-negotiable.

-Your orthotic needs to sit flat on the bottom of the shoe, directly on the midsole.
-If the factory insole is glued in place, your orthotic will sit on top of it, raising your foot too high inside the shoe.
-The result is heel slip, instability, and pain.
+Your orthotic needs to sit flat on the midsole of the shoe, in the space the factory insole occupied.
+If the factory insole is glued down, your orthotic ends up stacked on top of it.
+That raises your foot too high, and you get heel slip, instability, and discomfort.

-Quick in-store test: reach inside the shoe, grip the edge of the insole near the heel, and give it a gentle lift.
-If it comes away cleanly, you are good.
-If it resists or tears, the insole is glued and the shoe will not work.
+Quick in-store test: reach inside the shoe, grip the insole near the heel, and give it a gentle lift.
+If it comes away cleanly, you're good.
+If it resists or tears, the insole is glued and the shoe won't work.

-This single check will rule out the majority of incompatible shoes before you even try them on.
+This one check rules out most incompatible shoes before you even try them on.

 What Other Features Should a Compatible Shoe Have?

-A removable insole is essential, but it is not the only thing that matters.
-For the best results, look for all of the following:
+A removable insole is essential, but it's not the only thing that matters.
+You also want:

-- A firm heel counter: the rigid cup at the back of the shoe that holds your heel in place.
-Pinch the back of the shoe.
-If it collapses easily, it will not hold your foot securely over the orthotic.
+- A firm heel counter: that's the rigid cup at the back of the shoe.
+Pinch it.
+If it collapses easily, it won't hold your foot securely over the orthotic.

-- Adjustable fastening: laces, Velcro straps, or buckles let you fine-tune the fit around the instep after inserting the orthotic.
-Slip-on shoes rarely allow enough adjustment.
+- Adjustable fastening: laces, Velcro, or buckles let you fine-tune the fit around the instep once the orthotic is in.
+Slip-ons rarely allow enough adjustment.

-- A stable, flat sole: avoid shoes with thick, squishy, or wobbly soles.
+- A stable, flat sole: avoid thick, squishy, or wobbly soles.
 Your orthotic works best on a firm, even platform.

 Which Shoe Types Rarely Work With Orthotics?

-Some shoe types are almost always incompatible with orthotic devices.
-Save yourself time and avoid:
+Some shoe types are almost always a dead end.
+Save yourself the frustration:

-- Court shoes and pumps: too shallow, no removable insole, no adjustable fastening.
+- Court shoes and pumps: too shallow, fixed insoles, no way to adjust the fit.

-- Flip-flops: no structure whatsoever; the orthotic has nothing to sit inside.
+- Flip-flops: zero structure.
+The orthotic has nothing to sit inside.

-- Fashion trainers: many have glued-in insoles, soft heel counters, and prioritise looks over function.
+- Fashion trainers: many have glued-in insoles and soft heel counters.
+They prioritise looks over function.

-- Ballet flats: extremely shallow with no depth for an orthotic device.
+- Ballet flats: far too shallow for any orthotic device.

-- Slip-on loafers: no adjustable fastening means you cannot secure the foot over the orthotic.
+- Slip-on loafers: no adjustable fastening means you can't secure the foot over the orthotic.

 Which Shoe Types Tend to Work Well?

 - Lace-up trainers: the most reliably compatible shoe type.
-Most have removable insoles, firm heel counters, and enough depth as standard.
+Most have removable insoles, firm heel counters, and decent depth as standard.

-- Walking and hiking shoes: designed for support and durability, with removable footbeds and adjustable lacing.
+- Walking and hiking shoes: built for support, with removable footbeds and adjustable lacing.

-- Lace-up work shoes: Derbys and Oxfords with removable insoles offer a smart option for the office.
+- Lace-up work shoes: Derbys and Oxfords with removable insoles give you a smart option for the office.

-- Some casual shoes: brands that offer extra-depth or wide-fit ranges often include removable insoles.
-Check each shoe individually.
+- Some casual shoes: brands offering extra-depth or wide-fit ranges often include removable insoles.
+Check each shoe individually though.

 What Should You Do If the Fit Still Feels Wrong?

-If you have found a shoe with a removable insole but it still does not feel right, work through these steps:
+If you've found a shoe with a removable insole but the fit still feels off, work through these steps:

 - Remove the factory insole completely.
-Do not leave it in the shoe underneath your orthotic.
+Don't leave it in the shoe underneath your orthotic.

 - Check the orientation.
 Make sure the orthotic is sitting flat with the heel cup aligned to the back of the shoe.

-- Try loosening the lacing.
-Retie the shoe with a little more room across the instep, then tighten gradually.
+- Loosen the lacing.
+Retie the shoe with a bit more room across the instep, then tighten gradually.

 - Consider going up half a size.
-A slightly larger shoe can make a significant difference when accommodating a thicker device.
+A slightly larger shoe can make a real difference with a thicker device.
 See our guide on what shoe size to buy with orthotics for detailed advice.

 Buying for a child?
 Children's feet and orthotics have different requirements.
 Read our guide on whether orthotics will fit in your child's shoes.